rsnyder/IndigoNarrative/README.md

        license="Creative Commons"
        url="https://upload.wikimedia.org/wikipedia/commons/7/77/Pamela_Ferrell_on_set_Film_Daughters_of_the_Dust_in_1989.png">

 Now in the twenty-first century, natural indigo dye is starting to reemerge in South Carolina’s Lowcountry despite a global use of harmful chemical dyes.
 With England’s turn to India for indigo and the rising popularity of synthetic dyes, indigo production largely disappeared from the state in the nineteenth century.
 However, some farmers and textile artists there have recently returned to the centuries-old methods of processing indigo dye in efforts to move away from the environmentally harmful petroleum-based dyes.
 For example, on a half-acre plot in Adams Run, farmer and entrepreneur Sheena Myers continues her family's tradition of harvesting indigo.
-For Myers, the plant’s revival provides both an eco-friendly alternative to chemical dyes and a way to get local communities “back to the land.”
-Indigo’s potential to build community and restore connection to the land is also important to Leigh “Madame Magar” Magar, who offers workshops and dye classes on a former indigo plantation on Johns Island near Charleston.
-Magar is a textile artist whose “seed to stitch” vision explores the “rich yet tangled past” of the plant.
-Through her work with indigo, she aims to “face the pain of South Carolina,” noting that she “can’t continue to work with it and deny that pain, especially as a white woman.”
-Thanks to farmers, educators, and artists like Myers, Comer, and Magar (others include Caroline and David Harper, Leanne Coulter, and Rhonda Davis), indigo production and use in South Carolina today has become a means of reconnecting with the past and subsequently honoring the enslaved laborers who were essential to the crop’s success in the eighteenth century.
+For Myers, the plant’s revival provides both an eco-friendly alternative to chemical dyes and a way to get local communities “back to the land.”[^47] Indigo’s potential to build community and restore connection to the land is also important to Leigh “Madame Magar” Magar, who offers workshops and dye classes on a former indigo plantation on Johns Island near Charleston.[^48] Magar is a textile artist whose “seed to stitch” vision explores the “rich yet tangled past” of the plant.[^49] Through her work with indigo, she aims to “face the pain of South Carolina,” noting that she “can’t continue to work with it and deny that pain, especially as a white woman.”[^50] Thanks to farmers, educators, and artists like Myers, Comer, and Magar (others include Caroline and David Harper, Leanne Coulter, and Rhonda Davis), indigo production and use in South Carolina today has become a means of reconnecting with the past and subsequently honoring the enslaved laborers who were essential to the crop’s success in the eighteenth century.[^51]

 <param ve-image
        label="Early Modern Indigofera Dosua"